Avenue of the Americas, New York, NY

 Northrup Street Bridgewater, Connecticut Mandalay Lane Aspen, Colorado Cherry Bottom Road Gahanna, Ohio

-We analyzed and designed Glass greenhouses which varied in size according to the project.
-The greenhouse components are manufactured in the United Kingdom and assembled at the project address in US.
-The shape of the greenhouse components were all custom and the material of all the components were aluminum 6063-T6.
+We analyzed and designed glass greenhouses which varied in size according to the project.
+The greenhouse components are manufactured in the United Kingdom and assembled at the project address in the U.S. The shape of the greenhouse components were all custom and the material of all the components were aluminum 6063-T6.
 Prior to analyzing the green house including the aluminum frames and supporting members, we had to calculate the physical and geometrical properties of the custom shapes of the greenhouse components.
 Once we had all the properties, we created a 3-d computer model of the greenhouse and applied loading in accordance to the required local jurisdiction.
 Since the parts for the greenhouse were manufactured in UK, we needed to confirm that these components met the requirements of the local jurisdictional authority and their version of the International Building Code.
 We checked the stresses on the glass and custom shaped components to make sure they were under allowable stress of the materials and then checked the lateral stability of the greenhouse.

 Glass Staircase Engineered Design Project: Paist Road Doylestown, Pennsylvania

 We analyzed and designed a custom glass stair system.
-The unique and challenging aspect of this project was that the stair components such as treads, guard walls, support walls were all the glass and all of the connections were glass to glass.
+The unique and challenging aspect of this project was that the stair components such as treads, guard walls, support walls were all glass and all of the connections were glass to glass.
 The connections used were CR Laurence products and we needed to provide details for custom brackets and components for the connections to work at some locations.
 All of the glass treads, support walls and guard walls were analyzed by creating a 3D computer model and applying loading in accordance to the IBC and ASCE handrail loadings.
 The glass stress had to be manually checked for the force imparted by the connectors.
 The CR Laurence connectors had to be checked and where they did not work, we provided details with custom connections.

 Interior Office Glass Partition Project: Woodward Ave Detroit, Michigan